vlang/vlang-blog/content/blog/elevate-your-v-project-with-unit-tests.md

 We've made our implementation robust enough to support them.

 You can add more tests if you want.
-We do not need to consider all the possibilities cases.
-It depends on how they are prioritised.
+We do not need to consider all the possible cases.
+It depends on how they are prioritized.
 Ideally, every single public facing function should have an accompanying unit test, and the test suite must execute all of the relevant lines in the project (which we refer to as _coverage_).